greenageinfo/greenageinfo.github.io/policies/coc.md

 ### Don'ts

 1. Please ensure your pets are not allowed to play on the lawns or other common areas in Greenage. (except the designated play area).
-They should not be allowed to dig the grass.
+Pedestrian pathways in the park areas shall not be used
 2. Please DO NOT let your Pets pee or poop in any of the common areas in Greenage, including the lawns.
 3. DO NOT use common areas for pet grooming or training.
 4. In the Pet Play Zone, Pet owners are advised to strictly adhere to guidelines and minimize the noise in that area